 It also makes the operation faster and less tiring. knives and fingers must be chosen carefully.
-Because it is not true that knife and finger are different, but there are many variables to consider when preparing to use it.
+Because it is not true that knives and fingers are different, but there are many variables to consider when preparing to use them.
 In this guide, we see better the difference between the finger and the knife.
 So, let’s get started.

 Difference Between finger Vs knife and Their Characteristics

 The purpose is obviously the same, even when the different type of knife and finger is made of both materials.
 Here are the characteristics of each, so you can choose the one you prefer!

 The finger can only be of two colors, namely white or black.
 Be wary of a colored finger, because it means that they are made of steel and coated with colored ceramic.
 The finger produced with cold isostatic pressing is definitely the best.
 This process makes the blade more resistant and hard, as well as durable over time.
 Finger with steel blades has been the most used in the kitchen since ancient times.

 In fact, generally, these are among the best sellers and most used, even by those who are not experts in the field.
 Obviously, you should know that there are many models of a finger.
 The quality of the finger is what determines the effectiveness of a blade.
 The finger must be sufficiently hard, but also flexible and with good resistance to oxidation.

 The best finger, however, is those with a mix of stainless steel.
 A good amount of carbon, chromium, molybdenum, and vanadium.
 On the other hand, there are knives with carbon steel blades.
 Which are more durable and more resistant than the others.
 It can be said that knives with carbon blades are mainly used by chefs in professional kitchens.
 The finger is compared to carbon steel has higher corrosion resistance.